+It’s long been a bustling ranching and agricultural center, known for its talabaterías (saddle shops).
 Although San Carlos is surrounded by pastoral countryside, the city has developed into the commercial center of the region – it’s gritty and quite congested.
 Fortunately, there’s no real reason to enter the city, except to change buses.